 Now we know all the materials are healthy for the planet, are they going to last?
-The outer shell of Nanopuff uses 20D polyester, which is about average in the light jacket world.
-It’ll handle scuffs and rips fine but don’t go mountain biking in it or something like that.
+The outer shell of Nano Puff uses 20D polyester, which is about average in the light jacket world.
+It’ll handle scuffs and rips fine but don’t go mountain biking in it.

-In terms of wind, the Nanopuff is a winner.
+In terms of wind, the Nano Puff is a winner.
 You can barely feel a touch of breeze coming through this jacket.
 How?
 Well, the stitching on the outside never reaches the inside, so the wind never truly penetrates.
-The inside also has an almost seamless liner too, so any air that does come in get blocked before reaching your body.
-The Nanopuff is awesome in wind.
+The inside also has an almost seamless liner too, so any air that does come in gets blocked before reaching your body.
+The Nano Puff is awesome in wind.